Whole foods, easy to make, loads of flavor vegan queso blanco dip. Get your chips ready because this Mexican white cheese will blow your mind!

 - 1 teaspoon sea salt (see note)

 - Place all ingredients except for 1/4 cup pickled jalapenos into a high speed blender and blend until smooth.
 You can use a regular blender too but it may not get as smooth.

 - Add last 1/4 cup jalapenos and pulse until chopped.
 You can also just add them at the beginning but I liked the flavor of some chopped jalapenos in the dip.

 - Pour the liquid into a pot and heat over medium low heat on stove until it reduces and gets nice and thick and gooey.
 Depending on your stove, you may need to up the heat to get it to thicken nicely, even bring it to a boil then reduce the heat.

 - Stir frequently to prevent sticking.
 It took about 10 minutes for me to get the right consistency but you can make it however you prefer it.
 Serve hot!

 - Makes 3 cups.
 Serving is 1/2 cup per person

-- If you are not using a high speed blender, you can grind the dry cashews into a fine powder using a coffee grinder (do not boil them for this method).
+- If you are not using a high speed blender, you can soak the cashews overnight, boil them for 30 minutes or grind the dry cashews into a fine powder using a coffee grinder (do not boil them for this method).

-- You can boil, microwave or bake the potato but keep in mind if you boil it the moisture so you will need to let it cook longer.
+- You can boil, microwave or bake the potato but keep in mind if you boil it there will be more moisture in the potato so you will need to let the dip cook longer to thicken.